 Information about insurance requirements for international students is available from International Student and Scholar Services.

-If you're a graduate student assigned to work in an academic title for at least 20 hours a week for at least 4.5 months (135 calendar days), you're eligible for the same insurance benefits as other current employees.
+If you're a graduate student employed in an academic job profile for at least 20 hours a week for at least 4.5 months (135 calendar days), you're eligible for the same insurance benefits as other benefits-eligible employees.
 Review the information below to learn more about your insurance benefits and their costs.

 - Insurance Benefits Information